-Just about a month ago, BestRide was on the Bradley Jay Experience on WBZ-AM1030 when a caller asked about his windows that randomly rolled down by themselves, leaving his interior soaked in the pouring rain.
-We couldn’t figure out why, but now we know the answer.
+A while ago, I was on the radio on WBZ-AM1030 when caller asked about his windows that randomly rolled down by themslves, leaving his interior soaked in the pouring rain.
+I ccouldn’t figure out why at the moment, but now I know the answer.

 It comes from a reader at Car Talk, who sent pictures of the interior of her 2010 Honda Accord: